msaf9/heart-risk-assessment/README.md

 ## Results

-The final model achieved an accuracy of `X%` on the test set.
+The final model achieved an accuracy of `87.39%` on the test set.
 Detailed evaluation metrics and plots are provided in the notebook and script.

 ## License